2025 Scholarship Awarded to Three World-Leading Biomechanics Researchers

 October 10, 2024

-The Professor Fredricson Foundation is proud to award its 2025 scholarship to three distinguished biomechanics researchers—Professors Lars Roepstorff, DVM, PhD and Marie Rhodin, DVM, PhD, Diplomate ACVSMR, ECVSMR; and Dr Elin Hernlund, DVM, PhD, Diplomate ECVSMR—whose cutting-edge work extends Professor Ingvar Fredricson’s pioneering legacy.
+The Professor Ingvar Fredricson Foundation is proud to award its 2025 scholarship to three distinguished biomechanics researchers—Professor Lars Roepstorff, DVM, PhD; Professor Marie Rhodin, DVM, PhD, Diplomate ACVSMR, ECVSMR; and Associate Professor Elin Hernlund, DVM, PhD, Diplomate ECVSMR—whose cutting‑edge work carries forward Professor Ingvar Fredricson’s pioneering legacy.

-Professors Lars Reopstorff, Marie Rhodin and Dr.Elin Hernlund
+Professors Lars Roepstorff, Marie Rhodin and Dr.Elin Hernlund

 Co-founder Professor Ingvar Fredricson, DVM, PhD—The Father of Swedish Equine Biomechanics Research

-He then established SLU’s first high-speedtreadmill laboratory for real-time gait analysis.
+He went on to establish SLU’s first high‑speed treadmill laboratory for real‑time gait analysis.

-He used high-speed cameras and photogrammetry techniques—borrowed from SAAB Viggen landing-gear tests—to reconstruct precise 3D models of hoof and joint movement.
-He devised standardized kinematic protocols that remain the cornerstone of lameness diagnostics.
+Using high‑speed cameras and photogrammetry techniques—adapted from SAAB Viggen landing‑gear testing—he reconstructed precise 3D models of hoof and joint movement and developed standardized kinematic protocols that remain central to modern lameness diagnostics.

-His study of racetrack geometry and surface mechanics led to the creation of banked trotting-track curves (doserade travbanor) that redistribute load, reduce joint stress, and enhance performance—an innovation that quickly became the global standard.
+His research on racetrack geometry and surface mechanics led to the development of banked trotting‑track curves, which redistribute load, reduce joint stress, and improve performance—an innovation that became a global standard.

-Through the Brösarp Project, he demonstrated that foals raised on varied terrain develop thicker articular cartilage, correlating to better lifelong soundness.
+Through the Brösarp Project, he demonstrated that foals raised on varied terrain develop thicker articular cartilage, correlating with improved lifelong soundness.

 Professor Fredricson inspired Professors Roepstorff and Rhodin and Dr. Hernlund to envision—and pioneer—the future of equine biomechanics long before today’s advanced tools existed.